emboiko/winDozer/readme.md

 Step 3: We assign the geometry of the currently focused window to a **Rect ID** by typing directly at the window: `sr{rectID}` followed by `<Submit>` (default: `<RCtrl>`)

-By default, a Rect ID is any integer in range (0-9999), _although this is not strictly enforced._ Writing window geometry to a previously assigned ID will overwrite the previous geometry for that ID.
+Generally speaking, a rect ID is any integer that fits in the buffer along with the rest of your command syntax, _although this is not strictly enforced._ Writing window geometry to a previously assigned ID will overwrite the previous geometry for that ID.
 Rect IDs are persisted to disk in Windows INI format at `$APPDATA/winDozer/settings.ini`.
 (See [Command Line Arguments](#commandline))

 Step 4: For this example, let's manually move the window somewhere else on the desktop so we can put it back with winDozer